Irish paper money

 The most likely of these may have been the fact that the UK had introduced a 10 Shilling denomination as part of the treasury note issue in August 1914 [1.].
 The Bank of England then introduced a 10 Shilling denomination in its place in 1928 [2.], the Series A Britannia Issue, around the same time as the creation of the Irish Legal Tender Note issue.

-Another consideration was that a lesser amount of Irish coinage would be needed in circulation if a 10 Shilling note was introduced.
+Another consideration was that a lesser amount of Irish coinage would be needed in circulation if an Irish 10 Shilling note was introduced.

 The reasoning behind the introduction of an Irish currency note denomination of Ten Shillings in 1928 remains to be fully investigated in the Central Bank of Ireland Archives.